Common ingredients in laundry detergent and why to avoid

 Bleach is used in a wide range of laundry products, particularly those that are intended to whiten products.
 It is a dangerous substance, particularly when used regularly and it can have a devastating impact on the rivers and waterways after it goes down the drain.

 Manufacturers of products that include ‘fragrance’ on the label are not required to disclose what chemicals they use.
-Adding fragrance to a detergent can give the sense of cleanliness without actually cleaning in any way.
-The chemicals that make up fragrances are usually to blame in cases of allergies, sensitivity, reactions and rashes as well as respiratory issues.
+Adding fragrance to a detergent can give a sense of cleanliness without actually cleaning in any way.
+The chemicals that makeup fragrances are usually to blame in cases of allergies, sensitivity, reactions and rashes as well as respiratory issues.

 Dyes are often added to laundry products to give it a colour that matches the supposed fragrance.
 The reality is that these dyes do absolutely nothing to help clean the items and are often responsible for skin rashes and reactions.